-This course is a general survey of the art of drawing.
-Emphasis is placed on exploration and development of drawing skills using a variety of media.
-Students will develop techniques and personal styles through observation, imagination and experimentation.
-This class will prepare students for Honors Drawing.
+This course explores a general survey of the art of drawing.
+Emphasis is placed on the development of drawing skills, using a variety of media.
+Students will develop techniques and personal styles through observation, imagination, and experimentation.
+The course can be taken each year, or students can advance to Honors Drawing upon instructor recommendation.